 Whatever time of year, Scotland’s natural larder is full of tasty seasonal produce and winter is no exception.
 It’s the season where you can try the best game bird, hare and venison, root vegetables are bountiful and fresh mussels harvested in January are often the plumpest you’ll find!

 One of the best ways to experience a country is through its cuisine.
 In Scotland there are plenty of fine restaurants, including 9 with Michelin stars, for those wanting a meal that little bit more special, as well as traditional pubs serving home cooked dishes and modern bistros offering great value for money.
 Prepare to ‘wow’ your taste buds!

 Be awestruck by magical winter landscapes…

 Snow dusted peaks, enchanting woodlands, glittering lochs and rolling hillsides sparkling with morning frost; Scotland’s great outdoors is transformed into a true winter wonderful during the coldest months of the year.
 Take them in with your own eyes and explore some of the country’s many beauty spots.

 Loch Lomond & The Trossachs National Park isn’t short of breathtaking scenery.
 Explore the shoreline at the likes of Milarrochy Bay and views of mountains across the water.
-Or admire the thick Caledonian pine forests of the Cairngorms National Park before taking the funicular railway up the CairnGorm Mountain to the Ptarmigan restaurant for a warming hot chocolate.
+Or admire the thick Caledonian pine forests of the Cairngorms National Park.

 Whilst you are out and about enjoying the landscapes, also keep your eyes peeled for Scotland’s wilder inhabitants as they adapt to the colder season.
-In the Cairngorms, you might be lucky enough to spy snowy ptarmigan and pure white hares on mountain sides.
+In the Cairngorms, you might be lucky enough to spy snowy ptarmigan and pure white hares on mountain sides or soaring golden eagles above.
 Bring your binoculars!